Wonderfall/ATOS/README.md

-# A.T.O.S.
+# A.T.O.S. - Automated Tournament Organizer for Smash

 ## What?
-It stands for *Automated Tournament Organizer for Smash*, or more precisely *Automation Tools for Organizing Smash*, whatever you like.
-It's designed to run on a Discord server and it can "take it from here", i.e. managing a Smash tournament with Challonge for the bracket stuff.
+It stands for *Automated Tournament Organizer for Smash*, or more precisely *Automation Tools for Organizing Smash*.
+It's designed to run on a Discord server and it can *take it from here* by managing a Smash tournament with Challonge for the bracket stuff.

 While the code should be somewhat working, **keep in mind I'm not a dev** (at least I don't consider myself to be one), just a smasher with some CS skills doing that as a hobby!
 You're free to fork, to contribute, and to use my work in whatever way you want.

 ## Main requirements
-`discord.py` (rewrite) : [powerful API wrapper for Discord](https://github.com/Rapptz/discord.py), credits to Danny.
+- `discord.py` (rewrite) : [powerful API wrapper for Discord](https://github.com/Rapptz/discord.py), credits to Danny.
-`apychal` : [asynchronous fork](https://github.com/Wonderfall/apychal) of `pychal` made by myself, credits to ZEDGR.
+- `apychal` : [asynchronous fork](https://github.com/Wonderfall/apychal) of `pychal` made by myself, credits to ZEDGR.

 ## What does it do?
 - Registration